miller3000/My-Books-App/README.md

 ## Contents

-- [App.js](/src/App.js): Contains application state and JSX code for rendering application
+- [App.js](/src/App.js): Contains application state and JSX code for rendering application.
-- [Index.js](/src/index.js): Calls React to render App components within HTML
+- [Index.js](/src/index.js): Calls the React DOM to render App components within HTML.
+- [BooksAPI.js](/src/BooksAPI.js): Accesses Udacity server to get and update books that can be put in the user library.

-A React component tree can be found within [App.js](/src/App.js) and in each of the other src files, along with documentation for the various components of the site.
+A React component tree that lists these and other files can be found within [App.js](/src/App.js) and in each of the other src files, along with documentation for the various components of the site.

 ## Installation